Lapin0t/phd-manuscript/main/02_games.typ

 position, a passive state over it and a currently valid server move and must return an active state over the next position.

+#guil[You could explain why there is no return move for Opponent.]

 == Strategies as Indexed Interaction Trees <sec-itree>

 In @def-tsys, I have defined strategies similarly to Levy &